Oct. 2, 2024

 Alex Goldman: I've seen it used and have used it a million times.
 And the idea is that a story should exist sort of like a sine wave.
 So, on the x axis, the horizontal axis, is the passage of time in a story.
 The y axis is the emotions of a story.
 The top of the graph is happy, the bottom of the graph is sad.

-And you basically want, like, a story to dip into happiness and sadness a couple times over the course of it.
+And you basically want a story to dip into happiness and sadness a couple times over the course of it.
 You want sort of the, the stories that make people the most interested are the ones that have unexpected moments of sadness or unexpected moments of silliness in otherwise sad moments.
 That is a kind of thing that I'm always looking for in stories and, you know, stakes, reasons why people should care.

 So those are sort of like the three things that I'm constantly looking for: a character, a reason it should matter to people, and a little bit of surprise here and there.